jenna-jordan/jenna-jordan.github.io.archived/README.md

 # jenna-jordan
 ### My personal blog

----
-Please bear in mind that this blog is a work in progress, and some parts (i.e. Projects) are still under construction.
-___

 Welcome!
 This is my personal blog, a place for me to write, learn, and reflect.
 I will be writing here about such topics as library science, coding for libraries, databases, and more.